metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 - `annotations` (Map of String) Annotations to add to the outputted secret
 - `labels` (Map of String) Labels to add to the outputted secret
-- `outputs` (List of String) Outputs contain the selected names of outputs to be written to the secret.
+- `outputs` (List of String) Outputs contain the selected names of outputs to be writtento the secret.
 Empty array means writing all outputs, which is default.